Deepika2001-p/Genainotes/presentation.md

 A′ = {Science, History}

-Collection → A collection is a group of items or elements.
+Collection → Any group of items.
+So, every set is a collection, but not every collection is a set — unless it’s well-defined.

 ex: Brilliant students → not a set (subjective, not clearly defined) Students who scored above 90%" → a set (clearly defined collection)